squidowl/halloy/docs/configuration/servers.md

 ## `filehost`

+See the [Filehost](/guides/filehost) guide for usage information.

 ### `enabled`

-Enable or disable `draft/FILEHOST` support for this server.
+Enable or disable filehost support for this server.

 ```toml
 # Type: boolean